Click the blue links or logos below for more information. Scroll down for all resources.

 Mental Health Minnesota Warmline

-The Minnesota Warmline, a service of Mental Health Minnesota, provides peer support and a connection with others.
+The Minnesota Warmline provides peer support and a connection with others.
 For many people, the Warmline is an important tool that helps them avoid mental health crisis and use of crisis services, 911 and hospital emergency departments.
 Calls are answered by peer support staff who have first-hand experience living with a mental health condition and are available to listen to you, provide support, and connect you with resources.
+And if you’re in need of more help, we can directly connect you to the nearest crisis services.

 Hours of Operation: The Minnesota Warmline is open seven days a week, including weekends and holidays, from 9AM to 9PM.